enkidevs/curriculum/mongodb/intro/crud-collections-and-documents-intro/delete-documents.md

 });
 ```

-but this method would only delete the first Pokémon document of that type.
+This method would only delete the first Pokémon document of that type.
 If we wanted to delete all Pokémon of that type, we would need to use the `db.pokemon.deleteMany()` method.

 ### Delete Multiple Documents